quarkslab/kdigger/README.md

 Use "kdigger [command] --help" for more information about a command.
 ```

-Especially on the dig command to browse the available flags:
+Make sure to check out the help on the ``dig`` command to see all the available
+flags:

 ```console
 $ kdigger dig